 Fall means apples, and baking, and spices, and cozy afternoons in the kitchen.
 And this recipe is the embodiment of all of these things.
-On top of that it’s absolutely delicious, and a great way to use up that discard sourdough starter.
+This is one of my very, very favorite sourdough recipes for fall and I make it every year.

 Ingredients